-Cost-effectiveness of digital CBT (Sleepio) for insomnia: A Markov simulation model in the United States
+Cost-effectiveness of digital cognitive behavioral therapy (Sleepio) for insomnia: a Markov simulation model in the United States

 Darden M., Espie CA., Carl JR., Henry AL., Kanady JC., Krystal AD., Miller CB.